 If you’re convinced that saving is the right move, how do you actually do it?
 The key is to make a budget and make sticking to it easy.

 Is it a long-term goal, like retirement or your kids’ college tuition?
 A short-term goal, like an emergency fund?
 Or a medium-term goal, like a wedding or home renovation?
-Get a clear sense of how much you need to stash away and by when.
+It can help to get a sense of how much you need to stash away and by when.

 The point of this is twofold: First, you can divide the amount you need by the months left until your deadline to get a clear picture of how much you’ll need to save each month.

 Second, you will know where to put your money.
-If your goal is less than a couple of years away, you may want to keep your savings in a high-yield savings or money market account.
+If your goal is less than a couple of years away, you may want to keep your savings in a high-yield savings account, cash management account, online savings account, or money market account.

 Sticking to a Budget

 You don’t really know where your money is going unless you track it.
-For a month or two, take note of all your expenses.
-Then, you can make a monthly budget that reflects your average spending.
-Include fixed expenses—the ones that stay the same each month, like rent and utilities—and discretionary expenses—like eating out or a gym membership.
+That’s why for a month or two, you may want to take note of all your daily and monthly expenses.

 Financial Tips & Strategies: The tips provided on this website are of a general nature and do not take into account your specific objectives, financial situation, and needs.
 You should always consider their appropriateness given your own circumstances.